dsc-courses/practice.dsc10.com/problems/wi21-midterm/q9-restaurant.md

 **Answer: **  scatterplot

-The number of customers is given by `num_diners` which is an integer, and `income` is a float.
+The number of customers is given by `'num_diners'` which is an integer, and `'income'` is a float.
 Since both are numerical variables, neither of which represents time, it is most appropriate to use a scatterplot.

 # END SOLUTION